Rajnandgaon: Census 2011

 As of the 2011 India census, Rajnandgaon had population of 1,537,133 of which male and female were 762,855 and 774,278 respectively.
 Rajnandgaon has an average literacy rate of 86.97%, male literacy is 91.19%, and female literacy is 82.98%.

 Census 2001

 As of 2001 India census, Rajnandgaon had a population of 143,727.
 Males constituted 51% of the population and females 49%.
 Rajnandgaon had an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 65%.
 In Rajnandgaon, 13% of the population is under 6 years of age.

 Language

 Chhattisgarhi and Hindi are the main spoken languages in Rajnandgaon.
 Chhattisgarhi is the native language of this town, besides being followed by Hindi.
 People from different parts of the country live here, so other languages are also spoken by a majority of people.
-Some people of the city also speak dialects of Hindi such as Rajisthani and Bastari Chhattisgarh.
+Some people of the city also speak dialects of Hindi such as Rajasthani and Bastari Chhattisgarh.